 Annuals vs. Perennials — What is the Difference?

 Planning to grow a flower garden?
-Learn definitions to the common gardening terms you need to know before you visit the garden center.
+Learn definitions to the common gardening terms, such as annuals vs perennials, before you visit the garden center.

-Whether you are just beginning or you’ve been in the garden for decades, give yourself a refresher on some common gardening terms.
+Whether you are just beginning or you’ve been in the garden for decades, give yourself a refresher on some common gardening terms such as annuals vs perennials.
 The next time you chat with a garden center employee or a neighbor over the back fence, you’ll sound like a pro.

 Annuals vs. Perennials